Introduction Japanese Made Fabrics:

-Awa Shijira-ori is a cotton textile produced in an area called Awa, an old province of Japan in the area that is known today as the Tokushima Prefecture on the island of Shikoku.
+Introduction Japanese Made Fabrics takes us to Awa Shijira-ori, a cotton textile produced in Awa, an old province of Japan, now Tokushima Prefecture on Shikoku.

-Awa Shijira-ori was developed through an accidental discovery made by Hana Kaifu, a weaver from Awa-Atake Village during the Meiji Restoration.
-After stripped cotton clothes became wet in a sudden rain storm, Hana took the fabric and let it dry in the strong summer sun.
-When the fabric was dried, unique fine wrinkles appeared to the surface of the fabric.
+Introduction Japanese Made Fabrics highlights a fascinating story: it was developed through an accidental discovery by Hana Kaifu, a weaver from Awa-Atake Village during the Meiji Restoration.
+When stripped cotton clothes were left to dry in the summer sun after a sudden rain, fine wrinkles appeared on the surface, giving the fabric its unique texture.

 The fine wrinkles created by differences in the tension of the wrap threads give Awa Shijira-ori an unique uneven texture.
 It allows air to pass through and one can stay cool while wearing it.
 Not only is it comfortable to wear, but the fabric also looks light and summery.